cohalloran1/march-madness/src/output/analysis/matchup_1277_vs_1136.md

 ## Analysis

 Michigan St (Y02) is a major favorite as a much higher seed than Bryant (Y15).
 Michigan St has a higher ELO rating (1668 vs 1568), indicating better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
-This is expected to be a close matchup, with Michigan St having a slight edge (59.19% win probability).
+Michigan St is the clear favorite with a 86.24% chance to win.

 ## Betting Value Assessment